Jeanne Weber: Murders

 Fourteen months later, on 7 April 1907, a physician from the town of Villedieu was summoned to the home of a peasant named Bavouzet.
-He was greeted at the door by a babysitter, "Madame Moulinet," who led him to the cot where nine-year-old Auguste Bavouzet lay dead, his throat badly bruised.
-The cause of death was listed as "convulsions," but the doctor changed his opinion on 4 May, when "Madame Moulinet" was identified as Jeanne Weber.
-Weber engaged the lawyer Henri-Robert once more.
-Held over for trial, Weber was released in December, after a second autopsy blamed the boy's death on typhoid.
+He was greeted at the door by a babysitter, "Madame Moulinet”, who led him to the cot where nine-year-old Auguste Bavouzet lay dead, his throat badly bruised.
+The cause of death was listed as "convulsions”, but the doctor changed his opinion on 4 May, when "Madame Moulinet" was identified as Jeanne Weber.
+Weber engaged the lawyer, Henri-Robert, once more.
+Held over for trial, Weber was released in December after a second autopsy blamed the boy's death on typhoid.

-Weber quickly dropped from sight, surfacing next as an orderly at a children's hospital in Faucombault, moving on from there to the Children's Home in Orgeville, run by friends who sought to "make up for the wrongs that justice has inflicted upon an innocent woman."
-Working as "Marie Lemoine," Weber had been on the job for less than a week when she was caught strangling a child in the home.
+Weber quickly dropped from sight, surfacing next as an orderly at a children's hospital in Faucombault, moving on from there to the Children's Home in Orgeville, run by friends who sought to "make up for the wrongs that justice has inflicted upon an innocent woman”.
+Working as "Marie Lemoine”, Weber had been on the job for less than a week when she was caught strangling a child in the home.
 The owners quietly dismissed her and the incident was covered up.

 Back in Paris, Weber was arrested for vagrancy and briefly confined to the asylum at Nanterre, but doctors there pronounced her sane and set her free.
 She drifted into prostitution, picking up a common-law husband along the way.
 On 8 May 1908, the couple settled at an inn in Commercy.
 A short time later, Weber was found strangling the innkeeper's son, 10-year-old Marcel Poirot, with a bloody handkerchief.
 The father had to punch her three times in the face before she would release the lifeless body.

 Death

-Held for trial on murder charges, Weber was declared insane on 25 October 1908, packed off to the asylum at Mareville.
+Held for trial on murder charges, Weber was declared insane on 25 October 1908, and was packed off to the asylum at Mareville.
 Credited with at least ten murders, she survived ten years in captivity before manually strangling herself in 1918.